Cardinals rally for 7-5 win over the Cubs to split London series

 FAME GAME

 The Baseball Hall of Fame collected a few items from the London games.
-Cubs outfielder Ian Happ donated the batting gloves he wore when he hit two homers on Saturday.
-Cardinals first baseman Paul Goldschmidt donated the cap he wore Saturday when he became the first big leaguer to play a regular-season game in five countries.
+Happ donated the batting gloves he wore when he hit two homers on Saturday.
+Goldschmidt donated the cap he wore Saturday when he became the first big leaguer to play a regular-season game in five countries.

 TRAINER’S ROOM